Restricted User Shell

 Enable or disable forked mode.
 This statement is mainly designed as a way of disabling the forked mode for a given rule.

-Once the accounting enabled, you can view the list of currently
+Once accounting is enabled, you can use the